Skip to main content

 Why 20% is the common benchmark

-The CFPB notes that Fannie Mae and Freddie Mac — which back most U.S. mortgages — require either a 20% down payment or private mortgage insurance (PMI).
+The CFPB notes that if you can't make a 20% down payment, lenders will usually require private mortgage insurance (PMI) — or you may qualify for an FHA, VA, or USDA loan instead.
 Putting down 20% lets you skip PMI entirely, and generally earns a lower interest rate.
 That said, tying up a large amount of savings in a down payment also means less cash for emergencies or closing costs.

 Larger down payment vs. keeping cash reserves